MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-intro.md

 ## Developer preview app manifest

-Many features enabled in developer preview require alterations to your app manifest JSON file.
-To do so, you need to use the [developer preview manifest schema](~/resources/schema/manifest-schema-dev-preview.md).
-If you use this schema, you can't use [Developer Portal for Teams](~/concepts/build-and-test/teams-developer-portal.md) to make these changes, nor you can use it to upload your app for testing.
-To upload your app you need to select the `More apps` icon on the app bar, then select the `Upload a custom app link`.
+Many features enabled in developer preview will require alterations to your app manifest JSON file.
+To do so, you'll need to use the [developer preview manifest schema](~/resources/schema/manifest-schema-dev-preview.md).
+If you use this schema, you won't be able to use [Developer Portal for Teams](~/concepts/build-and-test/teams-developer-portal.md) to make these changes, nor will you be able to use it to upload your app for testing.
+To upload your app you'll need to select the `More apps` icon on the app bar, then select the `Upload a custom app link`.
 Using this method you can only upload a zipped version of your app package.

 You may find it useful to use Developer Portal for Teams to create the non-developer preview portions of your app package, then export that package and manually edit the `manifest.json` file to add the developer preview features you wish to use.
-Once you've added developer preview features to the `manifest.json` file, you can't reimport the package into Developer Portal for Teams.
+Once you've added developer preview features to the `manifest.json` file, you won't be able to reimport the package into Developer Portal for Teams.

 ## Enable developer preview